Skip to main content

 Who Can Legally Work in Spain?

-In Spain, the right to work is determined by citizenship and residency status.
-Spanish citizens are automatically eligible to work without restrictions, as are citizens of the European Union (EU), the European Economic Area (EEA), and Switzerland.
 Individuals from these countries can live and work in Spain without the need for a visa or work permit, thanks to agreements that promote freedom of movement within these regions.

-Non-EU citizens must obtain a work permit to work in Spain, which is typically issued alongside a residence permit
+Non-EU citizens must obtain a work permit to work in Spain, which is typically issued alongside a residence permit.

 Before applying for a work permit, non-citizens must secure a long-stay visa (also known as a national visa) that allows them to legally stay in Spain while their work permit application is processed.